Supraventricular tachycardia: Pathophysiology

 The main pumping chamber, the ventricle, is protected (to a certain extent) against excessively high rates arising from the supraventricular areas by a "gating mechanism" at the atrioventricular node, which allows only a proportion of the fast impulses to pass through to the ventricles.
 An accessory "bypass tract" can avoid the AV node and its protection so that the fast rate may be directly transmitted to the ventricles.
 This situation has characteristic findings on ECG.

 A congenital heart lesion, Ebstein's anomaly, is most commonly associated with supraventricular tachycardia.

 Diagnosis

 Subtypes of SVT can often be distinguished by their electrocardiogram (ECG) characteristics.
 Most have a narrow QRS complex, although, occasionally, electrical conduction abnormalities may produce a wide QRS complex that may mimic ventricular tachycardia (VT).
 In the clinical setting, the distinction between narrow and wide complex tachycardia (supraventricular vs. ventricular) is fundamental since they are treated differently.
 In addition, ventricular tachycardia can quickly degenerate into ventricular fibrillation and death and merits different consideration.
-In the less common situation in which a wide-complex tachycardia may be supraventricular, a number of algorithms have been devised to assist in distinguishing between them.
+In the less common situation in which a wide-complex tachycardia may be supraventricular, a number of algorithms (such as the Brugada criteria) have been devised to assist in distinguishing between them.
 In general, a history of structural heart disease markedly increases the likelihood that the tachycardia is ventricular in origin.